Authentic Cajun Catfish Couvillion: A Step-by-Step Guide

 There are many different recipes, but mine is traditional and very good.
 It’s not difficult to make, but the roux takes time and can’t be rushed.
 If you burn the roux it is unusable and you will need to start over.
 So once you start the roux, keep stirring.
-I will give you a step by step to make the roux.
-If you feel you need additional info, here is a link. http://www.thepasadenachef.com/2011/02/how-to-make-roux.html
+Here’s a step by step to make the roux.
+Types of Roux: From White to Dark

 3 Tbsp Vegetable Oil